 This OTB is just about one specific amazing program (written by Antuvozy) that goes into resin as well as other substances that resin programs ordinarily go into such as silicone caulk and plastic.

-What the Channel Program does is bring through most of the energies and functions of someone's orgone collection through a device that needs only displace less than 1/4 cc of volume.
+What the Channel Program does is bring through most of the energies and functions of someone's orgone collection through a device that needs only displace about 1 cubic mm of volume, if even that much.
 This makes it very convenient and inexpensive to discreetly distribute powerful devices.
 Of course, how much power comes through any such unit at any time depends on various factors such as what else is going on that urgently needs to be addressed, and how much overall power potential one has to draw from.

 One can have the little units programmed to channel either